-Open If selected, power is lost to the unit.
+Open If selected and power is lost to the unit.
 The traffic will switch between the network ports.

-Closed If selected, power is lost to the unit.
+Closed If selected and power is lost to the unit.
 The traffic will go down.

 5. LFP If enabled and link is lost on one of the network ports.
 The TX will be disabled on the other network port.
 The RX for both network ports remain on.

+Figure 21 Load Balance Tap Mode (LFP)

+6. Reverse Bypass

-Figure 21 Load B alance Tap Mode (LFP) Loss (Lick TV: Dischard TV: Dis or heartbeats, defined by the bypass threshold value, 1-4.
+If enabled and the inline appliance port(s) fail, loss of link or heartbeats, defined by the bypass threshold value, 1-4.
 The TX will be disabled on both of the network ports.
 The RX for both network ports remain on.